GenXProject/GenX-Tutorials/README.md

 # GenX-Tutorials
 _Developed by Maya Mutic, Princeton Andlinger Center for Energy and the Environment_

 Welcome to the GenX Tutorials!
-In this series, we go over several aspects of GenX and how to use them.
+In this series, we go over several aspects of <a href="[https://genxproject.github.io/GenX.jl/dev/User_Guide/running_TDR/](https://genxproject.github.io/GenX.jl/dev/)" target="_blank">GenX</a> and how to use them.

 These Tutorials are set to run on GenX version 0.4.0.
 To run on version 0.3.6, go to the branch v0.3.6 on this repository.